TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 {: .no_toc }

 - **Perform alignment**: Set to **Yes** (since we are aligning).
 If not aligning, set to **No**.
 - **Off search range and step**.
-This define the translation parameters, how much you let your thing move in the box.
-Our particles should be centered thanks to TM and we are high binning, so best is use small values like a range of 2 range and a step of 1.
+This defines the translation parameters, how much you let your thing move in the box.
+Our particles should be centred thanks to TM, and we are high binning, so best is use small values like a range of 2 and a step of 1.
 - **Local searches only**: Enable this, and use the suggested parameters.
-This overrides **Angular sampling interval**.
+This overrides the **Angular sampling interval**.
 We only want to perform local searches because our particles are already well aligned from TM.

 <a href="/imgs/27_class5.png" data-lightbox="image-gallery">
   <img src="/imgs/27_class5.png" alt="Processing Workflow" style="width:60%;">